AFT-Oregon members engage in political and legislative advocacy on behalf of our federation, our communities, and our professions.

 AFT-Oregon’s political team includes a number of individuals and groups.

-1. The Vice President for Political Action is the chair of the Political and Legislative Action Committee (PLAC).
+- The Vice President for Political Action is the chair of the PPLS Council and of our Political Action Committee (PAC).

-Every election year, AFT-Oregon’s political team creates a questionnaire which addresses issues such as union rights, education spending, healthcare, and civil and human rights.
-This questionnaire is sent to all candidates up for consideration for endorsement.
-Once a candidate has completed and returned a questionnaire, AFT-Oregon invites the candidate to a follow-up interview with the Political and Legislative Action Committee (PLAC).
-After all of the candidates for an electoral office have been interviewed, the PLAC convenes to decide which candidates to endorse.
+AFT-Oregon’s political team develops questions which address issues such as union rights, education spending, healthcare, and civil and human rights.
+This questionnaire is provided to all candidates.
+Once a candidate has completed and returned a questionnaire, the PPLS Council invites the candidate to a follow-up interview either in-person or on Zoom.
+The PPLS Council deliberates and makes formal recommendations to the Executive Council.

 What is the difference between an endorsement and a contribution?

 An endorsement of a campaign means that AFT-Oregon supports the campaign.
+We provide our logo and permission to use our name and image.
 A contribution to a campaign is a monetary donation from AFT-Oregon to that campaign.
-Endorsements usually precede contributions (i.e., your union would show general support for a campaign before it would give money to the campaign).
+Endorsements usually precede contributions (i.e., we would show general support for a campaign before we would give money to the campaign).
 An endorsement may lead to a monetary contribution, but does not need to.
-An endorsement could lead to other forms of support, such as time volunteered by union members or an advertisement of the campaign through the union’s communications channels.
-The ways in which your union shows support for a campaign is up to the members of your union and the leaders of the campaigns you decide to support.
+An endorsement could lead to other forms of support, such as time volunteered by our members or an advertisement of the campaign through our communications channels.
+The ways in which we show support for a campaign is up to the members of our union and the leaders of the campaigns we decide to support.

 Why should our locals get involved in candidate endorsements?